 “Bugs” have become a common term now.
 It refers to a problem with code or software.
 For example, while learning to code, all children (and even seasoned professionals) will make mistakes, resulting in bugs.
 To solve these problems, they will have to “debug” their code and find ways to fix it.
 So, debugging doesn’t just make you resilient it also helps one improve their attention to detail.

 PS: Read about the world’s first computer bug here.

 - Coding is a medium of creativity!

-I believe that creativity is the manifestation of diverse ideas bonding together in our minds.
-Coding helps people express their creativity by creating tools like websites, apps, online platforms or experiences in VR/AR or showcase their mathematical creativity by storytelling with data visualizations or push the envelope of art.
-Check Google’s project called DevArt which is a showcase of “people using technology as their canvas and code as their raw material”.
+I believe that creativity manifests diverse ideas bonding together in our minds.
+Coding helps people express their creativity by creating tools like websites, apps, online platforms, or experiences in VR/AR or showcase their mathematical creativity by storytelling with data visualizations or pushing the envelope of art.
+Check Google’s project called DevArt, a showcase of “people using technology as their canvas and code as their raw material.”